top of page

 - Dogs over 12 months

-must be castrated
+must be castrated or chemically castrated

-- All dogs must be Fully
+- All dogs must be fully

 - All dogs must wear a